jtsagaratos/ScrimBot/README.md

 `-- README.md
 ```

 `bot_data.db` is created automatically when the bot runs.
+Back it up if your schedule data matters.

 ## Run Tests

 ```bash
 python -m unittest discover -s tests
 ```

-## Notes For Operators

-- Back up `bot_data.db` if the bot becomes important for multiple servers.
-- Use `/health` after changing Ignite source URLs.
-- Use `/mrc archive_completed` regularly to keep schedule views clean.
-- Use `/mrc repair_events` if someone manually deletes Discord Scheduled Events.